OpenRTX/openrtx.github.io/flashing/md-win.md

 **Note**: Exercise caution when downloading anything from unknown sources.

-## OpenRTX firmware
+## Open RTX firmware

-Building OpenRTX from source is outside the scope of this section.
+Building Open RTX from source is outside the scope of this section.

 To download the latest release see [OpenRTX Github repo releases](https://github.com/OpenRTX/OpenRTX/releases) and select the 'openrtx_mduv380_v*x.x.x*.bin' file or applicable file for target device.